Toylerrr/gamevault-it/README.md

 GameVault-IT is a Python script that facilitates zipping the contents of a folder, appending game information from the RAWG API to the name, and optionally using a GUI for user-friendly interaction.

-RAWG API is requered to match the name to the game https://rawg.io/apidocs
+RAWG API is required to match the name to the game https://rawg.io/apidocs

 ## Features: